Complaints

 • By email at enquiries@legalombudsman.org.uk

-• By post at PO Box 6806, Wolverhampton WV1 9WJ
+• By post at PO Box 6167, Slough SL1 0EH.

-16 Please note that there are some restrictions on complaints that the Legal Ombudsman can review.
+16 Please note that there are some restrictions on complaints that the Ombudsman can review.
 Details are set out in the website (www.legalombudsman.org.uk) but:

 • There are time limits for bringing complaints to the Legal Ombudsman; and

-• The Legal Ombudsman may not consider a complaint about a bill if you have already applied to the court for assessment of that bill under Part III of the Solicitors Act 1974.
+• The Ombudsman may not consider a complaint about a bill if you have already applied to the court for assessment of that bill under Part III of the Solicitors Act 1974.